Ferries from

 There are 2 ferry routes.
 Ferries from Athens (Piraeus) to Evdilos and Athens (Piraeus) to Agios Kirikos are popular ferry trips from Athens to Ikaria.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Athens to Ikaria ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Athens to Ikaria ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.